RevvingUpThatHill/PodDocs/readme.md

 ## Monoworkspace or polyworkspace?

 - Code-server has the advantage of managing separate workspaces as file paths that can be accessed through different URLs without any issues.
 That simplifies the process of saving a user's lab contents as well as maintaining installs and environment variables across sessions.
 The user may also have several labs and personal projects open simultaneously without compute cost.
 The same pod may be reused for the entirety of the user's lifecycle at Revature.
 We can also just make the user's personal coding workspaces a separate file path (in fact, creating a "personal use" workspace could just be a lab with blank contents).

+## Labs
+Labs can be retrieved using the cloud storage method we are currently using, with the added benefit of being able to restrict access to the lab contents to only the IPs of the Nodes.
+We can also replace the CLI command used by the user with a bash command invoked on the container by the node controller, so the lab may be instantly loaded once the pod container is ready.
+Because we are continuing to use VSCode, we should be able to continue using the current testing extension.

 ## Compute
 - The base resource usage of an idling pod should be estimated at about .2 VCPU & .5 GB RAM.
 Of course, this will be expected to spike when any code is ran, and we could cap containers at 1 VCPU & 2GB RAM.